Havarti: Controversy

 In October 2019, the EU granted exclusive Protected Geographical Indication (PGI) rights to Denmark after four years of lobbying by the Danish industry.
-It may now only be produced from Danish milk and at approved dairies, for it to be sold in the EU and countries with which it has signed a trade agreement recognising EU PGI rules on cheese (specifically South Korea).
-There was vehement opposition and pressure from the US against recognition, which earlier compelled the EU to postpone the planned PGI status fearing it might be deemed too provocative amidst indications of a political backlash from the United States.
+It may now only be produced from Danish milk and at approved dairies for it to be sold in the EU and countries with which it has signed a trade agreement recognising EU PGI rules on cheese (specifically South Korea).
+There was vehement opposition and pressure from the United States against recognition; the EU was earlier compelled to postpone the planned PGI status for fear that it might be deemed too provocative amidst indications of political backlash from the US.

-The Consortium for Common Food Names (CCFN), an industry alliance based in Virginia, United States, representing exporting interests founded by the U.S. Dairy Export Council to fight EU geographical indication guidelines expressed outrage over the 2019 EU decision to reserve the name for Denmark, claiming the PGI status is not "legitimate intellectual property protection, but instead for barely concealed protectionism for economic gain".
+The Consortium for Common Food Names (CCFN), an industry alliance based in Virginia, United States, representing exporting interests founded by the US Dairy Export Council to fight EU geographical indication guidelines expressed outrage over the 2019 EU decision to reserve the name for Denmark, claiming the PGI status is not "legitimate intellectual property protection, but instead for barely concealed protectionism for economic gain".
 The United States, Australia, New Zealand, Uruguay and Argentina have joined with the CCFN to overturn the decision.
 The CCFN has claimed that Havarti is a generic cheese, and that the EU is trying to "egregiously ... monopolise global trade" in this and many other traditional European products, and is disregarding "established international standards".
-The CCFN demands that EU PGIs are amended to include the name of the region where it is produced, such that only the name "Danish Havarti" is protected, a proposal Danish producers are amenable to.
+The CCFN demands that EU PGIs be amended to include the name of the region where it is produced, such that only the name "Danish Havarti" is protected, a proposal to which Danish producers are amenable.
 Danish producers contend it is domestically well known as a Danish cheese and knowledge of the cheese outside Denmark is "extremely limited".
 The CCFN urged the Trump administration to sanction the EU for its "abuses".